nocoinc/helpdog-wordpress-plugin/readme.txt

 == Description ==

-HelpDog Form is a free tool that makes it easy to create highly functional forms.
+Helpdog Form is a free tool that makes it easy to create highly functional forms.
 You can design and publish a form in minutes for a variety of uses, including contact forms, seminar registration, store visit reservations, customer surveys, and more.
 It also offers a full range of features, including customizable templates, real-time data collection, and an entry form optimization (EFO) function that prevents abandonment during form entry.